jamulussoftware/jamuluswebsite/wiki/en/Software-Manual.md

 <figure><img src="{% include img/en-screenshots/connection-setup-window.inc %}" style="border: 5px solid grey;" loading="lazy" alt="Screenshot of the server connection window"></figure>

-The Connection Setup window shows a list of available servers together with the number of occupants and the maximum number supported.
-Server operators register their servers on lists (mostly defined by genre, though some could be location-specific or for all genres).
-Use the List dropdown to select a genre, click on the server you want to join and press the Connect button to connect to it.
+The Connection Setup window shows a list of available Servers together with their "distance" (in terms of ping time), the number of occupants and the maximum number supported, and the Server's given location.
+Click on the Server you want to join and press the Connect button to connect to it.
 Alternatively, double-click on the server name.

-Permanent servers (those that have been listed for longer than 24 hours) are shown in bold.
+Server operators register their servers with Directories.
+These are either genre-specific or for any genre, or additional [custom entries](#custom-directories).
+Use the Directory dropdown to select a genre.
 You can filter the list by server name or location.
-To list only occupied servers, enter a "#" character.
+To list only occupied Servers, enter a "#" character.
+If you choose "Show All Musicians" the current occupants will be shown.
+Permanent Servers (those that have been listed for longer than 24 hours) are shown in bold.

 If you know the IP address or URL of a private server, you can connect to it using the Server Name/Address field.
 An optional port number can be added after the address using a colon as a separator, e.g,